noiseprotocol/noise_spec/noise.md

  * **Rollback**:  If parties decide on a Noise handshake based on some previous negotiation that is not included as prologue, then a rollback attack might be possible.
-This is a particular risk with handshake re-initialization, and requires careful attention if any Noise handshake is preceded by communication between the parties.
+This is a particular risk with handshake re-initialization, and requires careful attention if a Noise handshake is preceded by communication between the parties.

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key